anitaposch/learn-bitcoin/manuscript/700-Invest-in-Bitcoin.md

 ## Non-KYC Bitcoin

 ### KYC/AML
 KYC and AML stands for "Know Your Customer" and "Anti-Money Laundering" regulations.
-Every bank and registered exchange has to comply with these national laws by recording customer information like:
+Every bank and registered exchange has to comply with these national laws by recording customer information such as:

 - Name
 - Address